Computing HF^ by factoring mapping classes: Bimodules for arc-slides

-\begin{convention} We consider the case that $c_1$ is above $c_2$ in the $\PMC$ matching; the case that $c_1$ is below $c_2$ is symmetric, with respect to its orientation.
-With respect to a Heegaard diagram $\HD$ for $m$, $\bdy\HD=-\PMC\amalg \PMC'$, so if we draw $\HD$ in the plane with handles attached, with $\PMC$ on the left and $\PMC'$ on the right then $c_1$ is above $c_2$ in the plane as well; see Figure~\ref{fig:Genus2HandleSlide}. \end{convention}
+\begin{convention} We focus on the case that $c_1$ is above $c_2$ in the $\PMC$ matching, with respect to the orientation of $Z$; the case that $c_1$ is below $c_2$ is symmetric.
+With respect to a Heegaard diagram $\HD$ for $m$, $\bdy\HD=-\PMC\amalg \PMC'$, so if we draw $\HD$ in the plane with handles attached, with $\PMC$ on the left and $\PMC'$ on the right, then $c_1$ is above $c_2$ in the plane as well; see Figure~\ref{fig:Genus2HandleSlide}. \end{convention}

+When the matching does not satisfy the assumption from Convention~\ref{label:conv}, we will switch the roles of $\PMC$ and $\PMC'$; see for example the remarks at the end of Definition~\ref{def:UnderNearChord}; see also Remark~\ref{rem:ConventionAgain}.

 \begin{definition} An arc-slide is called an {\em over-slide} if $b_1$ is contained in the same component of $\PMC\setminus \{c_1, c_2\}$ as $z$.
 (Note that this condition is symmetric in the roles of $\PMC$ and $\PMC'$.)
 Otherwise it is called an {\em under-slide}. \end{definition}